Vojislav Melić

-Biography
+Club career

 Melić played his first match for Red Star in August 1960.
 He played 312 games and scored 54 goals.
-With Red Star he won "double crown".
-National Championship and Cup in 1963/64.
+With Red Star he won the "double crown" - the National Championship and Cup in 1963–64.
+Melić played in France for Sochaux from 1967 to 1973 and Beziers from 1973 to 1977.

+International career

-Melić was a member of Yugoslav National team from and he scored 2 goals in 27 matches.
-He was a very versatile player who was able to play almost any filed position (from right and left defender/midfielder/winger to striker).
-He officially played 7 different positions for the national team.
-In his first game for the national team against Columbia in FIFA World Cup 1962. in Chile, he scored his first goal.
-Yugoslavia finished 4th in the World.
+Melić was a member of Yugoslavia national team and he scored 2 goals in 27 matches.
+He was a very versatile player who was able to play almost any field position (from right and left defender, midfielder, winger to striker).
+He officially played seven different positions for the national team.
+In his first game for the national team against Colombia in FIFA World Cup 1962 in Chile, he scored his first goal.
+Yugoslavia finished in fourth place.
+His final international was a May 1967 European Championship qualification match away against Albania.

-Melić also played in 3 games for Yugoslavian U21 team from 1959-1961.
+Melić also played in three games for the Yugoslavian U21 team from 1959 to 1961.

-Melić played for French Sochaux from 1967-1973 and Beziers from 1973-1977.
+Post-playing career

 He continued his coaching career in Beziers, FK Mačva Šabac, FK Crvenka and youth selections of Red Star until his death.

 Melić died on 7 April 2006 in Belgrade, Serbia.